 It is coming to the time of year where ponds can become vulnerable to water leaks, often caused by winter frost damage to ponds.
 Most commonly known to concrete pond structures, seasonal damage can also occur in fibreglass and butyl, Firestone or PVC liner ponds, although this is less common.
 We’ll take a look below at some of the steps to first identify a leak and ways of repairing the pond liner not only throughout the autumn and winter periods but all year round too.

 At Stephens Industries, having been established since 1956, many of our customers are faced with the issue of leaking ponds and cracks that form around the edges or where harsh objects have come into contact with the liner since its installation.
 Having witnessed many occurrences, our diligent team are on hand to help with any leaking pond you may have.
-Alongside the colder weather, there are also other factors with may heighten the chances of a leaking pond including the liner age, installation process taken and its surrounding environment.
+Alongside the colder weather, there are also other factors which may heighten the chances of a leaking pond including the liner age, incorrect installation process and its surrounding environment.

 Firstly, to ensure that your pond has a definite leak, we recommend 2 main steps to take to eliminate some possibilities.

 - Fill up the pond

-If you have witnessed your pond decreasing in water capacity over a short period of time, we suggest that you firstly fill it back up to its maximum volume to then monitor it closely ~ we recommend around 7-10 days.
+If you have witnessed your pond decreasing in water capacity over a short period of time, we suggest that you first fill it back up to its maximum volume to then monitor it closely ~ we recommend around 7-10 days.